Bladnoch, Wigtownshire: History

+By the late 18th century the Earl of Galloway owned salmon fishing rights from the river mouth to Torhouse.
+Salmon rarely swam above Torhouse in dry years.
+Rents rose steadily: £9, then £16, £24, and finally £33 by 1791.
+Fishermen caught salmon from March to October, with the best runs in June and July.
+Prices started at 4d per pound and later fell to 3d.Whales occasionally entered the river from Wigtown Bay.
+In 1674, during a famine year, villagers killed a large whale stranded on the sands and used its meat and oil.

-When the new bridge of 1867 was built the old stone bridge lay derelict.
+When another bridge was built in 1867 the stone bridge lay derelict.
 The new bridge was first discussed, according to the Free Press, in 1850.
-In 1867 the paper issued the news of its completion, and in 1868 carried an article reporting the costs of the finished work.
-The stones of the old bridge were eventually used by 1875 to construct a viaduct for the railway over the river to the east of the village.
+In 1867 the paper issued news of its completion, and in 1868 carried an article reporting the costs.
+The stones of the old bridge were used in 1875 to construct a viaduct for the railway over the river east of the village.